Joan Millman: Career

+Legislation

+Millman focused on voting for legislation revolving around sexual crimes targeting women as opposed to voting on legislation focusing on sex crimes against girls and boys.

+Retirement

-On September 10, 2014, Jo Anne Simon won a 3 way Democratic Primary to succeed Assemblymember Millman.
-Jo Ann Simon won 5,482 (52.9%) out of 10,371 votes in this September 2014 election.
+On September 10, 2014, Jo Anne Simon won a three-way Democratic primary to succeed Assemblymember Millman.
+Jo Anne Simon won 5,482 (52.9%) out of 10,371 votes in this September 2014 election.